-A WSON node may include regenerators or wavelength converters arranged in shared pools.
-As presented in [RFC6163] this can include OEO based WDM switches as well.
-There are a number of different approaches used in the design of WDM switches containing regenerator or converter pools.
+As presented in [RFC6163], a WSON node may include regenerators or wavelength converters arranged in shared pools, and can include OEO based WDM switches as well.
+There are plenty approaches used in the design of WDM switches containing regenerator or converters.
 However, from the point of view of path computation the following need to be known:

-- The nodes that support regeneration or wavelength conversion.
-1. - 2.
-The accessibility and availability of any OEO device / wavelength converter to convert from a given ingress wavelength on a particular ingress port to a desired egress wavelength on a particular egress port. - 3.
-Limitations on the types of signals that can be converted and the conversions that can be performed.
+- 1. The nodes that support regeneration or wavelength conversion. - 2.
+The accessibility and availability of OEO devices to convert from a given ingress wavelength on a particular ingress port to a desired egress wavelength on a particular egress port, which are summarized under the accessibility constraints. - 3.
+Limitations on the types of signals that can be converted and the conversions that can be performed, namely the processing capabilities.

-For modeling purposes and encoding efficiency identical processing resources such as regenerators or wavelength converters with identical limitations, and processing and accessibility constraints are grouped into "blocks".
+For modeling purposes and encoding efficiency regenerators or wavelength converters with identical limitations and/or processing and accessibility constraints are grouped into "blocks".
 Such blocks can consist of a single resource, though grouping resources into blocks leads to more efficient encodings.
 Then, these resource blocks are gathered once more into resource pool, for which the blocks share the same accessibility constraints.
+OEO devices sharing accessibility constraints are likely to being multiplexed on a given piece of equipment (like an Optical Amplifier, a splitter, a Wavelength Selective Switch port, a length of fiber...).